Poets and non-poets, unite!

 Poetry is a great tool for language learners for a variety of reasons.

 The first, of course, is French pronunciation.
 Given that poems are written with a very distinct style and rhythm, reading your own creations aloud can be a great way to get used to pronouncing the unfamiliar words and to learn the appropriate diction of the language.
+Just make sure you are pronouncing those words correctly by listening to native speakers through FluentU.

 But learning poetry can also be an exercise in cultural exploration.
 Think about what it would be like to have no grasp of Shakespeare’s sonnets, for example.
 While of course sonnets aren’t used all that often in the daily life of a native English speaker, having a familiarity with these famous verses can help both native anglophones and learners of English to get acclimated with the history of this language.
 It is much the same in French.